laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 Things that could be improved in the future:
 - grub configuration includes all local drives from my local PC, this should be limited to only the newly generated device.
+  These additional entries are removed by running "update-grub" on the new system.
+- grub installed into partition instead of full disk?
 - For msdos partitioning the 'boot' flag is not set.
 (No real problem.)
 - Check if the partioning is aligned properly.
 - Easy switching to Debian unstable.